Arno Verduyn, Engineer & Researcher

 Latest News

-After years of research, learning, and collaboration, I'm excited to share that last week I defended my thesis and received a PhD in Mechanical Engineering!
+After years of research, learning, and collaboration, I am excited to share that last week I defended my thesis and received a PhD in Mechanical Engineering!
+You can find the thesis text by clicking the following link.

 Our paper on frame-invariant motion gesture recognition for human-robot interaction has been accepted for the CASE 2025 conference in Los Angeles, California, USA!